Gippsland Ports was established in 1996 to provide a regional service to the local community, visitors and other user groups.

 To achieve these responsibilities, Gippsland Ports employs highly trained staff located at Port Welshpool, Paynesville, Lakes Entrance and Bairnsdale and works closely with government departments, local authorities and organisations.

-- The only Victorian port (local or commercial) with a recurrent dredging program in excess of 200,000m3.
+- The only Victorian port manager (local or commercial) with a recurrent dredging program in excess of 200,000m3.

-- The manager of 45% of the total area, 43% of total navigation aids, 60% of total wharves and jetties, 22% of total berths and moorings and 56% of people directly employed to manage Victoria’s Local Ports.
+- The manager of 45% of the total area, 43% of total navigation aids, 60% of total wharves and jetties, 22% of total berths and moorings and 56% of people directly employed to manage Victoria’s local ports.